 Color Of Change is a high-impact, collaborative team of activists committed to making justice real for Black people, and passionate about designing or supporting strategic, creative and winning campaigns.

-Gilbert Deans Jr. is the Chief Operating Officer at Color Of Change, where he manages organizational systems including administration, risk management, compliance, legal operations, governance, and security.
-He is in charge of the implementation of COC’s core business functions and internal operations, in line with the organization’s strategy, values, and in compliance with donor standards and requirements.
+Nicole Taylor is the Chief Operating Officer at Color Of Change where she manages organizational systems including administration, risk management, compliance, legal operations, governance, and security.
+She is in charge of implementing many of COC’s core business functions and internal operations in a way that is in line with the organization’s strategy and values.

 Uchenna Moka-Solana is the Chief Technology Officer at Color Of Change.
 She is responsible for building the technology department and developing a clear, strategic vision for the organization’s technology landscape.
 She leads a team of cross-functional technologists while driving change processes in conjunction with other leaders at the organization.
 She joins Color Of Change with a dozen years’ experience in technology and management consulting, and organizational transformation — and is passionate about leveraging her experience to catalyze change.